ZeevBinnes/Advanced-Programming-2/README.md

 This app uses React, so it requiers node-js to be installed on your PC.
 This project was created with [Create React App](https://github.com/facebook/create-react-app).
 In addition, it contains links to bootstrap and bootstrap icons in it, so they don't have to e installed.
 There's no need to add any other libraries.

-In order to run this app, run `npm start` in the project's directory.
+In order to run this app, run `npm install` in the project's directory' and afterward 'npm start'.

 ## Example User
 You can see an example user with some chats: